 - 5.1 The Head of Internal Audit is required to provide an annual report to the Overview and Scrutiny Committee.
 The report will be used by the Committee to inform its consideration of the Council's annual governance statement.
-The report will include: - the Head of Internal Audit's opinion on the adequacy and effectiveness of the Council's framework of governance, risk management, and control - any qualifications to the opinion, together with the reasons for those qualifications (including any impairment to independence or objectivity) - any particular control weakness judged to be relevant to the preparation of the annual governance statement - a summary of work undertaken to support the opinion including any reliance placed on the work of other assurance bodies - an overall summary of internal audit performance and the results of the internal audit service's quality assurance and improvement programme - a statement on conformance with the PSIAS. - 5.2 To support the opinion the Head of Internal Audit will ensure that an appropriate programme of audit work is undertaken.
-In determining what work to undertake the service should: - adopt an overall strategy setting out how the service will be delivered in accordance with this Charter - draw up an indicative risk based audit plan on an annual basis which takes account of the requirements of the Charter, the strategy, and proper practice. - 5.3 In undertaking this work, responsibilities of the internal audit service will include: - providing assurance to the board and senior management on the effective operation of governance arrangements and the internal control environment operating at the Council - objectively examining, evaluating and reporting on the probity, legality and value for money of the Council's arrangements for service delivery
+The report will include: - the Head of Internal Audit's opinion on the adequacy and effectiveness of the Council's framework of governance, risk management, and control - any qualifications to the opinion, together with the reasons for those qualifications (including any impairment to independence or objectivity) - any particular control weakness judged to be relevant to the preparation of the annual governance statement - a summary of work undertaken to support the opinion including any reliance placed on the work of other assurance bodies - an overall summary of internal audit performance and the results of the internal audit service's quality assurance and improvement programme - a statement on conformance with the PSIAS (including the code of ethics and standards) and the results of the quality assurance and improvement programme. - 5.2 To support the opinion the Head of Internal Audit will ensure that an appropriate programme of audit work is undertaken.
+In determining what work to undertake the service should: - adopt an overall strategy setting out how the service will be delivered in accordance with this Charter - draw up an indicative risk based audit plan on an annual basis following consultation with the Overview and Scrutiny Committee and senior management.
+The audit plan will also reflect the requirements of the Charter, the strategy, and proper practice. - consider trends and emerging issues that may impact the organisation. - 5.3 In undertaking this work, responsibilities of the internal audit service will include:

-- reviewing the Council's financial arrangements to ensure that proper accounting controls, systems and procedures are maintained and, where necessary, for making recommendations for improvement - helping to secure the effective operation of proper controls to minimise the risk of loss, the inefficient use of resources and the potential for fraud and other wrongdoing - acting as a means of deterring all fraudulent activity, corruption and other wrongdoing; this includes conducting investigations into matters referred by members, officers, and members of the public and reporting findings to directors and members as appropriate for action - advising the Council on relevant counter fraud and corruption policies and measures. - 5.4 The Head of Internal Audit will ensure that the service is provided in accordance with proper practice as set out above and in accordance with any other relevant standards for example Council policy and legal or professional standards and guidance. - 5.5 In undertaking their work, internal auditors should have regard to: - the mission of internal audit and core principles as set out in the PSIAS and reflected in this charter - the code of ethics in the PSIAS3 - the codes of any professional bodies of which they are members - standards of conduct expected by the Council - the Committee on Standards in Public Life's Seven Principles of Public Life.
+- providing assurance to the board and senior management on the effective operation of governance arrangements and the internal control environment operating at the Council - objectively examining, evaluating and reporting on the probity, legality and value for money of the Council's arrangements for service delivery - reviewing the Council's financial arrangements to ensure that proper accounting controls, systems and procedures are maintained and, where necessary, for making recommendations for improvement - helping to secure the effective operation of proper controls to minimise the risk of loss, the inefficient use of resources and the potential for fraud and other wrongdoing - acting as a means of deterring all fraudulent activity, corruption and other wrongdoing; this includes conducting investigations into matters referred by members, officers, and members of the public and reporting findings to directors and members as appropriate for action - advising the Council on relevant counter fraud and corruption policies and measures. - 5.4 The Head of Internal Audit will ensure that the service is provided in accordance with proper practice as set out above and in accordance with any other relevant standards for example Council policy and legal or professional standards and guidance. - 5.5 In undertaking their work, internal auditors should have regard to: - the mission of internal audit, core principles and standards as set out in the PSIAS and reflected in this charter - the code of ethics in the PSIAS - the codes of any professional bodies of which they are members - standards of conduct expected by the Council - the Committee on Standards in Public Life's Seven Principles of Public Life.